 Andrew is a director based in Durban.
 He is the Head of Transport for Africa and Practice Group Leader for Disputes.
 This practice group includes the Employment and Labour, Commercial, Insurance, Construction and Transport litigation teams.

-He specialises in both commercial and the litigation aspects of shipping, admiralty, marine insurance, transport, logistics, international trade and marine environmental law, as well as maritime casualty response and subrogated recoveries.
-He heads up the practice’s Admiralty and Shipping team and is the Transport team’s leader.
+He is primarily a transport lawyer and specialises in both commercial and the litigation aspects of international trade, shipping, admiralty, marine insurance, transport, logistics and marine environmental law, as well as maritime casualty response and subrogated recoveries.
+He heads up the practice's Admiralty and Shipping team.

-He has been involved in a number of high profile casualty-related matters, including the mv ‘Rena’, the ‘Alina II’ and the ‘MSC NAPOLI’ and has represented local South African interests in piracy matters.
-He has mediated litigated or arbitrated matters in the United States, England, France, Germany, Italy, India, Zambia, Mozambique and Belgium.
-He has advised P & I Clubs, shipowners and underwriters in South Africa, Namibia, America, England, Italy, France, Belgium and the United States.
+He has been involved in a number of high profile casualty-related matters and has mediated, litigated or arbitrated matters in the United States, England, France, Germany, Italy, India, Zambia, Mozambique and Belgium.
+He has advised P & I Clubs, shipowners and underwriters in South Africa, Namibia, England, Italy, France, Belgium and the United States.